John Milton Bryan Simpson: Federal judicial service

 Simpson was nominated by President Harry S Truman on September 14, 1950, to a seat on the United States District Court for the Southern District of Florida vacated by Judge Louie Willard Strum.
 He was confirmed by the United States Senate on September 23, 1950, and received his commission on September 26, 1950.
 He served as Chief Judge from 1961 to 1962.
 He was reassigned by operation of law on October 29, 1962 to the newly created United States District Court for the Middle District of Florida, to a seat established by 76 Stat.
 247. He served as Chief Judge from 1962 to 1966.
 His service was terminated on November 22, 1966, due to elevation to the Fifth Circuit.

 Simpson was nominated by President Lyndon B. Johnson on October 11, 1966, to the United States Court of Appeals for the Fifth Circuit, to a new seat created by 80 Stat.
 75. He was confirmed by the Senate on October 20, 1966, and received his commission on November 3, 1966.
 He assumed senior status on June 30, 1975.
 He was reassigned by operation of law on October 1, 1981, to the United States Court of Appeals for the Eleventh Circuit.
 His service was terminated on August 22, 1987, due to his death.

-Notable case
+Brown v.
+Board of Education

-Simpson was noted for his legal decisions during the civil rights demonstrations in St. Augustine, Florida that led directly to the passage of the landmark Civil Rights Act of 1964.
+Judge Simpson was noted for desegregating schools in Jacksonville, Florida.
+In 1962 he ordered the Duval County Public Schools to develop a plan to remove separate school zones based on race.